What we need from you for an excellent print result.

-You can find more information on designing your terminic wall calendars on our type file.
+For more information on designing your terminic wall calendars, please see our specification sheets.

-You’ll find the sample files and specification sheets in the download area at www.terminic.eu.
+The sample files and specification sheets can be found in the download area at www.terminic.eu.

-We’re confident you’ll be very happy with your new wall calendars, and wish you every success with them.
+We are confident you will be very happy with your new wall calendars, and wish you every success with them.

-terminic bears no responsibility for the content or correctness of your documents.
-We do not accept any liability for any damages arising from incorrectly prepared fi les.
+terminic is not responsible for the content or correctness of your documents.
+We do not accept any liability for any damages arising from incorrectly prepared files.

 We will only prepare proofs if a separate agreement is made.